Cozy Peach Kitchen

 • 1 small lime

-• 1 teaspoon agave syrup or white sugar
+• 1 teaspoon agave syrup or honey

 • pinch salt

-• 8 6 inch corn tortillas heated in a skillet
+• 8 6-inch corn tortillas heated in a skillet

 • ¼ cup cotija cheese